Nonrational Symplectic Toric Cuts: Introduction

 Finally, we show that our viewpoint allows us to make sense of cutting and blowing up even if the quasirationality condition on the hyperplane is dropped.
 In particular, this allows cutting and blowing up for symplectic toric manifolds and orbifolds in nonrational directions.

 It will be convenient for us to prove our results in the more general setting of simple pointed polyhedra.
-A pointed polyhedron is a finite intersection of closed half--spaces that has at least a vertex: it is a convex polytope if, and only if, it does not contain a ray (see \cite{ziegler}).
+A pointed polyhedron is a finite intersection of closed half--spaces that has at least one vertex; one can show that it is a convex polytope if, and only if, it does not contain a ray (see \cite{ziegler}).

 This article is structured as follows: in Section~\ref{delzant} we adapt to pointed polyhedra the generalized Delzant procedure given in \cite{p}; in Section~\ref{cuts} we define cutting for symplectic toric quasifolds and we prove our main result; in Section~\ref{cutkite}, as an example, we cut the Penrose kite in half; in Section~\ref{blowup} we discuss symplectic blowing up; finally, in Section~\ref{arbitrary} we cut and blow up in arbitrary directions.